loganmarchione/docker-postfixrelay/README.md

   - Init system: [dumb-init](https://github.com/Yelp/dumb-init)
   - Application: [Postfix](http://www.postfix.org/)

 ## Explanation

+  - This runs Postfix (as a relay) in Docker.
-  - Most home ISPs block port 25, so outbound emails must be relayed through an external SMTP server (e.g., Gmail)
+  - Most home ISPs block port 25, so outbound emails must be relayed through an external SMTP server (e.g., Gmail).
-  - This container acts as a single collections point for devices needing to send email
+  - This container acts as a single collections point for devices needing to send email.
   - ⚠️ Postfix acts as an open relay.
 As such, this is not meant to be run on the internet, only on a trusted internal network! ⚠️

 ```